mworster/imx8MMini-EVK/Getting_started_with_the_devkit.md

 The UUU is a command line program, so clicking on the `uuu.exe` will seemingly do nothing, and this needs to be run via a cmdprompt or
 Windows PowerShell window.

+The UUU is controlled by the `uuu.auto` file.
+This is a text based file with that instructs UUU which commands to send to FB in order to correctly pick the programming partition.

 ### Setting up to use the UUU

 In order to use the UUU on the i.MX8M EVK, we need to set BOOT_MODE_0 and BOOT_MODE_1 pins to serial download mode: